 Marijuana Delivery Services’ Purchasing Limits & Requirements

 There are different requirements that must be met to place orders for marijuana deliveries, which include living in a state where medical marijuana is legal.
-Also, you’ll need a prescription and doctor’s note explaining why you qualify for using cannabis as medicine.
+Also, you’ll need a prescription and doctor’s note explaining why you qualify for medical marijuana.
 Additionally, you may need to register as a member of the marijuana delivery business you choose to use, which then requires you to provide a copy of a doctor’s note and a photo ID.

 Overall, nationwide, marijuana delivery services have almost tripled in just three years from 877 to 2,617, according to The LA Times.
 Thus, it’s safe to say that when recreational marijuana delivery services start operating, that figure will significantly increase while bringing in new customers and more revenue.
 On top of this, California will most likely be viewed as a model for other U.S. states to learn from regarding medical and recreational marijuana delivery services.